pracks224/Interview_Prep/INTERVIEW_CORE_JAVA/CJ_Multithreading.md

+### What is a thread in Java?

+A thread in Java is a lightweight subprocess, the smallest unit of processing, used to perform multiple tasks concurrently within a program.

+### How do you create a thread in Java?
+(Execrcise)

+### What is the difference between a thread and a process?

+- Process independent program with its own memeory space,heavy weight, process are isolate from each other
+- Thread light weight ,samllest unit of program with shared memory

+### Explain the lifecycle of a thread in Java.

+new - runnable : call start
+runnable - running : scheduled by the thread running - blocked : calls wait/sleep
+blocked - runnable - wait/sleep expires
+running - terminated - run method completes

+### How do you start a thread in Java?

+### What are the ways to stop a thread in Java?
+Is Thread.stop() method safe to use?

+### What is the difference between Runnable and Thread in Java?

+### How can you synchronize threads to avoid race conditions and concurrent access issues?

+### What is the purpose of the synchronized keyword in Java?

+### Explain the concept of thread safety and how you achieve it in Java.

+### Can you explain the wait(), notify(), and notifyAll() methods in Java?

+### What is the purpose of the join() method in Java threads?

+### How do you handle exceptions in threads?
+What happens if an uncaught exception occurs in a thread?

+### What are the advantages and disadvantages of using threads in Java?

+### How do you handle deadlock situations in Java threading?

+### Can you explain the concept of daemon threads in Java?

+### How do you ensure that a particular block of code is executed by only one thread at a time?

+### How to set the Ideal Thread Pool size.

+### What is the Java Memory Model (JMM) and how does it relate to multi-threading?

+### Executor Framework.
+What's your understanding about it ?

-1. Whar is deadlock,livelock and starvation?
+### Whar is deadlock,livelock and starvation?

-2. Differnce between ReentrantLock and Synchronization?
+### Differnce between ReentrantLock and Synchronization?

-3. How to avoid Starvation ?
+### How to avoid Starvation ?

-4. What is Fairness and how to use it using ReentrantLock ?
+### What is Fairness and how to use it using ReentrantLock ?

-5. What are the performance implications of using ReentrantLock compared to synchronized?
+### What are the performance implications of using ReentrantLock compared to synchronized?

 6. [What is transient variable ?](https://www.scaler.com/topics/transient-variable-in-java/)
 7. [Exchanger in Thread](https://medium.com/javarevisited/tricky-java-interview-questions-for-7-years-of-experience-c2d2bf37d746)
 8. [Reader-Writer vs ReentrantReadWriteLock lock .
 And Which is more flexible to use? ](https://medium.com/javarevisited/tricky-java-interview-questions-for-7-years-of-experience-c2d2bf37d746)